R Basic

 Adding a new row to an existing data frame

 You can add a new row to an existing data frame using the rbind() function.
-It accepts the first argument as an existing data frame and a vector that will become a new row in the data frame.
+It accepts the first argument as an existing data frame and a vector that will be converted into a new row in the data frame.

 title <- c("Inception", "The Dark Knight", "Interstellar", "The Matrix", "Gladiator")